NancyFx/Nancy.Bootstrappers.Ninject/readme.md

-A [bootstrapper](https://github.com/NancyFx/Nancy/wiki/Bootstrapper) implementation, for the [Nancy](http://nancyfx.org) framework, based on the Autofac inversion of control container.
+A [bootstrapper](https://github.com/NancyFx/Nancy/wiki/Bootstrapper) implementation, for the [Nancy](http://nancyfx.org) framework, based on the Ninject inversion of control container.

 ## Usage